albertpatterson/face-decoration-deprecated/README.md

    ```
 1. The bounding box should return the following data:

    - x: the x coordinate of the top left corner of the decoration
    - y: the y coordinate of the top left corner of the decoration
    - width: the width of the decoration
    - height: the height of the decoration

+1. You can use the provided example to check if your calculation is correct